-The primary symptom is the inability to reach erection or sustain and erection for sexual intercourse.
+The primary symptom is the inability to reach erection or sustain an erection for sexual intercourse.

 The main risk of ED is that it may be a symptom of a more serious condition, such atherosclerosis, heart disease, kidney disease, or type 2 diabetes.

 Also, it can ruin a man’s sexual relationship with his partner.
-This can be difficult on a psychological level.
+This can be difficult on a psychological level as well.

 If the tests show abnormal hormone levels, you may be diagnosed with a hormonal imbalance.

 Hormonal imbalances are often treated with hormone therapy, nutraceuticals, and a balanced, healthy lifestyle that includes routine fitness, proper nutrition, and maintaining a healthy weight.
 When hormone levels are optimized, men experience increased energy, improved mood, quality sleep, and other benefits that make it easier to enjoy a higher quality of life and pursue a healthier lifestyle.